VonHeikemen/lsp-zero.nvim/doc/md/autocomplete.md

 ## Introduction

 The plugin responsable for autocompletion is [nvim-cmp](https://github.com/hrsh7th/nvim-cmp).
 This plugin is designed to be unopinionated and modular.
-What this means for us (the users) is that we have to assemble various pieces to get a good experience.
+What this means for us (the users) is that we have to assemble various pieces to get the behavior we want.

-When using a preset lsp-zero will configure nvim-cmp for you.
+If you call the function [.extend_cmp()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v3/doc/md/api-reference.md#extend_cmpopts) lsp-zero will configure the basic features for you.
 This config will include a "completion source" to get data from your LSP servers.
-It will create keybindings to control the completion menu.
+It will create keybindings to control the completion menu (following Neovim's default whenever possible).
 Setup a snippet engine ([luasnip](https://github.com/L3MON4D3/LuaSnip)) to expand the snippet that come from your LSP server.
 And finally, it will change the "formatting" of the completion items, it'll add a label that tells the name of the source for that item.

 Here is the code lsp-zero will setup for you.